dyatlov/whenever-elasticbeanstalk/README.md

 # WARNING

+UPD: This fork is compatible with AMI 2015.03

 AWS has recently made changes to their EB ENV variables that are catastrophic for much of the rails deployment approaches for EB.
 This includes whenever-elasticbeanstalk.
 We are investigating how we can address these issues.
 Please see [Issue 18](https://github.com/dignoe/whenever-elasticbeanstalk/issues/18) for further details.
 Will update when a resolution is available.

 # Whenever::Elasticbeanstalk